Equity Action Plan

 Want to see a sneak peek at upcoming DEI strategies?
-Check out the DEI Action Plan document.
+Check out the Equity Action Plan document.
 Please note: this is a working document.

 Disrupting Bias Learning Sessions

-Registration for the full-day Disrupting Bias learning session, offered by Gina Weekley, is now open and will be offered at each Central Rivers AEA office location.
-Register online through the AEA Professional Learning system.
+Registration for the full-day Disrupting Bias learning session, offered by Gina Weekley and MaKenzie Hakeman, is now open.

 Course Description: Join us for a full-day learning session that will provide a framework to disrupt bias behaviors.
 Bias limits our ability to make the best decisions for our teachers, our students, and our families.
 The awareness of our biases is foundational to becoming more diverse, equitable, and inclusive.
 Unconscious bias is something everyone has and that doesn’t make us bad; it makes us human.
 Through this session, you will be able to recognize bias, disrupt bias, learn how to choose courage and increase your connections! *This training is for Central Rivers AEA Staff only, and each session is limited to 50 attendees max.!